2 dogs dead after walking in same park, Charlestown residents left concerned

-BOSTON (WHDH) - People in Charlestown say they are concerned that their dogs may be in danger after two suspicious deaths leave pet owners searching for answers.
+BOSTON (WHDH) - Some people living in Charlestown are concerned their dogs may be in danger following two suspicious pet deaths.

 Gucci the English Bulldog was as popular on Instagram as she was in her Boston neighborhood.